0ae0/rainloop_ynh/README.md

 - The default login is : admin
 - The default password is : Password chosen during install

-- If you lost the admin password, you can retrieve it using ``sudo yunohost app settings rainloop password``
+- If you lost the admin password, you can retrieve it using ``sudo yunohost app setting rainloop password``

 Each user can add a remote carddav server from their own parameters interface.